 Create a Traffic Manager profile

-To create a Traffic Manager profile that instructs user traffic by sending them to the endpoint with lowest latency.
+To create a Traffic Manager profile that instructs user traffic by sending them to the endpoint with the lowest latency.

 1- In the Azure search type traffic manager, select Traffic Manager Profiles.